NicolasWebDev/dotfiles/vim/bundle/YouCompleteMe/README.md

 let g:ycm_rust_src_path = '/usr/local/rust/rustc-1.5.0/src'
 ```

-### Python semantic completion
+### Python Semantic Completion

 Completion and GoTo commands work out of the box with no additional
 configuration.
 Those features are provided by the [jedi][] library which
-supports a variety of python versions (2.6, 2.7, 3.2, 3.3 or 3.4) as long as it
+supports a variety of Python versions (2.6, 2.7, 3.2+) as long as it
-runs in the corresponding python interpreter.
+runs in the corresponding Python interpreter.
 By default YCM runs [jedi][] with
-the same python interpreter used by [ycmd][], so if you would like to use a
+the same Python interpreter used by the [ycmd server][ycmd], so if you would like to
-different interpreter, use the following option specifying the python binary to
+use a different interpreter, use the following option specifying the Python
-use.
+binary to use.
 For example, to provide Python 3 completion in your project, set:

 ```viml
 let g:ycm_python_binary_path = '/usr/bin/python3'
 ```

-### Semantic completion for other languages
+### Semantic Completion for Other Languages

 Python, C#, Go, Rust, and TypeScript are supported natively by YouCompleteMe
 using the [Jedi][], [Omnisharp][], [Gocode][], [racer][], and [TSServer][]